jcauthen78/scrapers/scrape_swx/readme.md

-# Space Weather Monitor Setup Guide
+# Space Weather Monitor Setup Guide for Allsky versions up to v2023.05.01_05

 This guide will walk you through setting up a space weather monitoring script on your Raspberry Pi.
 The assumption is you can SSH into your raspberry pi and have some very basic understanding of file system navigation.
+This process has been developed to work with AllSky versions up to v2023.05.01_05.
+Future AllSky releases may require other methods - I willl update as needed.

 ## Initial Setup